mars0i/popco2/src/popco/communic/communic.md

 1. For each speaker, choose zero or more listeners.

-2. For each such speaker/listener pair, choose a proposition known by the speaker.
+2. For each such speaker/listener pair, choose a single proposition known by the speaker, whose activation is sufficiently far from 0.
+This depends on a random factor for each instance.

-3. For each listener, there will be zero or more instances of
+3. For each listener, there will be thus be zero or more instances of
-<speaker, proposition, activation>.
+<speaker, proposition, valence>.

 In order to pass this information from one step to the other, the additional information: